|Sandals Grande Antigua Resort & Spa||Antigua||7 nights||FI|

 |Sandals Grande St Lucian Spa & Beach Resort||Gros Islet||7 nights||FI|

-Positioned where the Atlantic and Caribbean meet, Antigua and Barbuda is an independent Commonwealth country comprising its two namesake islands and several smaller ones.
-Most of the action can be found in Antigua, an exquisite island where luxurious yachts drift in the harbour, honeymooners frolic in the surf and scuba divers discover fascinating marine life and colourful corals in the aquamarine waters.
-The island boasts an extraordinary number of pristine, golden beaches as well as a lively capital, St John’s, which is home to an impressive national museum showcasing numerous indigenous and colonial artefacts.
+Positioned where the Atlantic and Caribbean meet, Antigua and Barbuda is an independent Commonwealth country comprising of two namesake islands and several smaller ones.
+Most of the action can be found in Antigua, an exquisite island where luxurious yachts drift in the harbour, honeymooners frolic on the shores, adventure seekers enjoy the surf, and scuba divers discover fascinating marine life and colourful corals in the aquamarine waters.
+The island boasts an extraordinary number of pristine, golden beaches and a lively capital, St John’s, which is home to an impressive national museum showcasing numerous indigenous and colonial artefacts.
 Also worth a visit are the island’s national parks and impressive natural blowholes.

-The small fishing village on the northwest tip of St Lucia is within walking distance of the resort town of Rodney Bay - the popular tourist hub of the island.
+Gros Islet is a small fishing village on the northwest tip of St Lucia is within walking distance of the resort town of Rodney Bay - the popular tourist hub of the island.
 This quiet gem is ideal for visitors looking for some respite from the loud bars and tourist traps.
-Colourful buildings, an old church and street stalls create the charm of the village, and there’s a picturesque beach out front too.
+Colourful buildings, an old church and lively street stalls create an enticing charm, and there’s a picturesque beach out front too.
 Every Friday night the streets are closed to traffic and food vendors, rum stalls and live Caribbean music fill the lanes.
 Try out Gros Islet’s famous fish grill.

 Antigua and Barbuda is an exquisite twin-island Caribbean country comprised of of two major inhabited islands, Antigua and Barbuda, and a number of smaller islands.
 Antigua is home to some extraordinary beaches as well as the nation’s vibrant capital, St Johns, which boasts a wonderful cathedral and some excellent museums.
 A visit to neighbouring Barbuda is an altogether more laidback experience.
 The island is remarkably undeveloped and is blessed with an abundance of intriguing wildlife and countless idyllic palm-fringed beaches.
 Whether exploring the old fort, the graceful harbours dotted along Antigua’s curving coastline or the calm clear waters of Half Moon Bay, you are bound to find plenty to keep you blissfully entertained in this charming dual-island nation.